 Bouley Bay is reached by a steep and winding road.
-It has a pebble beach, so the sea is usually accessed by the slip way or the steps down from the pier.
-There are public toilets and a kiosk for refreshments.
+It has a pebble beach, so the sea is usually accessed by the slip or the steps down from the pier.
+There are public toilets.

 Fliquet Bay

 This is a lovely tranquil spot, easily accessible by two lanes.
 The beach is pebbles, sand and rock, which is sheltered from the usual westerly and south-westerly winds.
 There are no refreshment facilities or public toilets.